upa-url/upa/README.md

 ## Installation

-The simplest way is to use two amalgamated files: `url.h` and `url.cpp`.
-You can download them from [releases page](https://github.com/upa-url/upa/releases), or if you have installed Python, then generate them by running `tools/amalgamate.sh` script (`tools/amalgamate.bat` on Windows).
+The simplest way is to use amalgamated files: `url.h` and `url.cpp`.
+For the Public Suffix List functionality, you will also need `public_suffix_list.h` and `public_suffix_list.cpp`.
+You can download them from [releases page](https://github.com/upa-url/upa/releases), or if you have installed Python, then generate them by running `tools/amalgamate.sh` script (`tools\amalgamate.bat` on Windows).
 The files will be created in the `single_include/upa` directory.

 ### CMake